ripandy/SOAR/Documentation~/docs/features.md

 A Transaction is a two-way event involving requests and responses.
 When a request is sent, a registered response event processes it and returns a result to the requester.
-Only one response event can be registered at a time.
+Only one response handler can be registered at a time.
 This is useful when an operation needs to wait for an event to complete.